miurahr/py7zr/docs/previous_changes.rst

 Added
 -----

-* Add test for zerofile with multi-foler archive.
+* Add test for zerofile with multi-folder archive.

 Fixed
 -----